GLOBAL MARKETS-ECB stimulus talk knocks euro, peripheral yields

 By Francesco Canepa

-LONDON, May 9 Yields on lower-rated euro zone bonds fell to record lows and the euro slid further on Friday as investors positioned for more monetary stimulus from the European Central Bank.
+LONDON, May 9 Lower-rated euro zone bond yields fell to fresh record lows and the common currency slid further on Friday as investors positioned for more monetary stimulus from the European Central Bank.

-An upgrade by Standard & Poor's of its credit-rating outlook for Portugal bolstered the positive sentiment as the country prepares to exit its international bailout this month.
+An upgrade by Standard & Poor's of its credit rating outlook for Portugal added to the positive sentiment and gave a further boost to Lisbon as the country prepares to exit its international bailout this month.

-Investors are betting the ECB will cut interest rates next month, opening the way for further possible steps, such as a bond-buying programme.
-ECB President Mario Draghi said on Thursday the bank was ready to act in June if updated inflation forecasts merit it.
+Investors are betting the ECB will cut interest rates next month, paving the way for potential further steps such as a bond-buying programme, after its president Mario Draghi said on Thursday the bank was ready to act in June if updated inflation forecasts merit it.

-Yields on Italian, Spanish and Irish 10-year bonds all hit record lows: 2.9 percent, 2.87 percent and 2.65 percent respectively.
-The euro fell another 0.4 percent from Thursday's U.S. close.
+Yields on Italian, Spanish and Irish 10-year bonds hit record lows of 2.9 percent, 2.87 percent and 2.65 percent respectively while the euro fell another 0.2 percent from Thursday's U.S. close.

 Richardson said the yield on Italy's 10-year bond could fall to 2.75 percent.
 He has short positions on the euro against currencies such as the Japanese yen and the Norwegian krone.

-Portugal's 10-year bonds yielded as little as 3.44 percent on Friday, their lowest since early 2006, after S&P lifted the country's credit outlook to stable from negative.
-Peak yields reached 17 percent at the height of the euro zone debt crisis.
+Portugal's 10-year bonds yielded as little as 3.44 percent, the lowest level since early 2006, on Friday after S&P lifted the country's credit outlook to stable from negative, far from peaks above 17 percent hit at the height of the euro zone debt crisis.

 Some market participants are becoming cautious after the rapid fall in yields.